-A leading voice in museum education, PJ has presented in conferences nationally, facilitated workshops for educators, and consistently engages in conversations around museums and social justice.
-A steadfast immigrant and language justice advocate, PJ created Engaging Multilingual Students: An Educator's Guide, presented Translating Power: Intersections Between Language, Hearing, and Identity with Erin Hylton at the 2016 NYCMER Annual Conference and "Wild Tongues": Creating Spaces for Multilingual Voices in Museums at the 2017 NAEA Museum Division Pre-conference.
-He is a founding Advisory Board Member of Museum Hue.
+A leading voice in museum education, PJ has presented in conferences and think tanks nationally including NYCMER, AAM, NAEA, Open Engagement and MASS Action.
+He has facilitated workshops for educators and consistently engages in conversations around museums and social justice.
+A steadfast immigrant and language justice advocate, PJ created Engaging Multilingual Students: An Educator's Guide and presented "Wild Tongues": Creating Spaces for Multilingual Voices in Museums at the 2017 NAEA Museum Division Pre-conference and Translating Power: Intersections Between Language, Hearing, and Identity with Erin Hylton at the 2016 NYCMER Annual Conference.
+PJ is a member of SHIFT, a NYC-based intersectional collective of cultural workers committed to imagining arts & cultural education outside of oppressive paradigms and sin título a QPOC curatorial and programming collective.
+He is a founding Advisory Board of Museum Hue.

-PJ's expertise in museum education, curatorial and project management, artist relations, and programming has advanced a dynamic roster of artists and partners such as Dixon Place, Cool Culture, Museum Hue, No Longer Empty, Filipino American Museum, de Young Museum, Brooklyn Museum, Queens Museum, Museum of the City of New York, and The Museum of Modern Art.
+PJ's expertise in museum education, curatorial and project management, artist relations, and programming has advanced a dynamic roster of artists and partners such as Dixon Place, Cool Culture, Museum Hue, No Longer Empty, More Art, Filipino American Museum, de Young Museum, Brooklyn Museum, Queens Museum, Museum of the City of New York, and The Museum of Modern Art.

 Born in the Philippines and raised in San Francisco Bay Area, PJ is currently based in Woodside, Queens.